tchiahsu/flash-sale-system/README.md

 ## Why We Built This

 Flash sale systems are one of the hardest problems in distributed systems.
 The correctness requirements are strict — oversell even one ticket and you have a real-world dispute.
-The performance requirements are equally strict — time out under load and users give up.
+The performance requirements are equally strict, time out under load and users give up.
 Most systems get one right but not both.

 We wanted to build a system that takes both seriously, and then deliberately stress-test it to find exactly where and how it breaks.
 Every experiment in this project is designed to answer a specific question about a specific architectural decision: Does horizontal scaling help if you scale the wrong service?
 Does the system stay correct when a critical component fails mid-sale?
 Does Redis actually outperform Postgres for inventory reservation, and does that advantage hold for correctness as well as speed?